aws-samples/sample-live-class-student-engagement-analysis-with-generative-ai/docs/DEPLOYMENT_GUIDE.md

 ![Fig 7.2](../asset/sam-output/image3.png)

 Note: Make sure to copy the S3 bucket name once the deployment is complete, as it will be needed for future references.

 Afterwards, go to CloudFormation.
 Within 1-2 minutes, you’ll see the stack created.
 From there, you can access any resources by clicking on the physical ID.

+Note: In CloudFormation resources, you will find a Lambda function named LambdaFunctionForQuesAndTranscript.
+This Lambda function contains the logic for processing screenshots and generating questions.
+In this lambda function, the prompt is written to generate questions related to AWS Cloud, but you can modify the prompt according to your requirements.